 The Government of Bangladesh has recently drafted a new policy for automobiles targeted to integrate energy-efficient vehicles into the ecosystem.
 The government is eyeing to increase the share of EVs to at least 15% of all registered vehicles by 2030.
 The policy includes:

 Countries around the world are taking initiatives to facilitate the shift towards EV and hybrid vehicles.
 On the global stage, Norway is setting examples in terms of EV adoption with the highest EVs per person.
-The top five countries in the race are Norway (18.9 people per electric car), United States (46.8), Iceland (72.6), Sweden (76.7), and the Netherlands (141.4).
-Many countries are looking at a deadline for 2030 to limit traditional fossil-fuel vehicles.
+The top five countries in the race are Norway (18.9 people per electric car), the United States (46.8), Iceland (72.6), Sweden (76.7), and the Netherlands (141.4).
+Many countries are looking at a deadline of 2030 to limit traditional fossil-fuel vehicles.
 India and the UK have declared a ban on selling ICE vehicles after 2030, and China after 2040.

 To expedite the adoption of EVs and hybrid vehicles in Bangladesh, the government has already drafted an automobile policy in 2020 that considers the matter of providing incentives to the industry stakeholders.
 The draft policy has the provision to incentivize the industry through tax exemptions to encourage local production and assembly of electric vehicles, as well as reduction of import taxes and indirect taxes like VAT and AIT.
 However, for the industry to be benefitted, the draft needs to be materialized quickly.
 The government can also take initiatives to encourage consumers to purchase electric and hybrid vehicles, by providing discounts or cash incentives at charging stations and toll booths.
 The regulators can also introduce green subsidies on zero-emission vehicles following advanced nations.
 In California, for example, consumers can claim up to $7,000 cash subsidy while purchasing an electric vehicle.